Design-Enginnering/DiscoShell/README.md

 # DiscoShell

 DiscoShell (a.k.a.
-DiscoSh) is a remote access trojan that is controlled via a Discord bot, allowing the creation of a Discord-based botnet.
+DiscoSh) is a minimal remote access trojan that is controlled via a Discord bot, allowing the creation of a Discord-based botnet.

 The builder generates a batch file stager which can be optionally obfuscated with [BatchGuard](https://github.com/cchash/BatchGuard) modules.
 The generated file can be used on its own and does not require additional code to be wrapped over it.
 You can find the compiled builder [here](https://github.com/cchash/DiscoShell/releases).